chinakkk/vk-test/README.md

 # VK Internship

-In this project, an assignment was completed for an internship at VK
+In this project, an assignment was completed for an internship at VK.

+The application is developed primarily for mobile devices
 ## Installation

 To install the project, clone the repository: